-On June 25, 2015, the Chairman of the Board of Governors (BOG), instructed each university board of trustees to "direct its Chief Audit Executive to perform, or cause to have performed by an independent audit firm, an audit of the university's processes which ensure the completeness, accuracy and timeliness of data submissions to the Board of Governors."
+On June 23, 2016, the chairman of the Board of Governors (BOG), instructed each university board of trustees to "direct the university chief audit executive to perform, or cause to have performed by an independent audit firm, an audit of the university's processes that ensure the completeness, accuracy and timeliness of data submissions" to the BOG.

-We have completed an audit, as of September 30, 2015, of the university's data submission process related to data metrics used for the BOG's performance based funding initiative.
+We have completed an audit, as of September 30, 2016, of the university's data submission process related to data metrics used for the BOG's performance based funding initiative.
 The primary objective of this audit was to determine the adequacy of university controls in place to promote the completeness, accuracy, and timeliness of these data submissions to the BOG.